awesomeahi95/se-challenge-payroll/README.md

 <strong>ReportDocument</strong>

-This table is for archiving the CSV report ```report_index``` for retrieving later and to check if an entry exist to avoid re-uploading identical data.
+This table is for archiving the CSV report ```report_index``` for retrieving later, and to check if an entry exists to avoid re-uploading identical data.

 </details>